 Paul and Storm's songs have examples of:

-- Affectionate Parody: "Live" is an affectionate parody of their friend and frequent collaborator Jonathan Coulton, specifically his songs about mad scientists who are sad and lonely.
+- "Live" is an affectionate parody of their friend and frequent collaborator Jonathan Coulton, specifically his songs about mad scientists who are sad and lonely.
+Coulton reciprocated with the song "Big Dick Farts A Polka."

 - A Good Name for a Rock Band: This is a running gag in their live shows.
 Taken to extremes in the finale of the Chicago w00tstock show.